Privacy Notice for California Residents

 • CDS may, with user consent, use “cookies” (i.e., small files that reside on the user’s computer or other digital device), to tailor its marketing efforts based on the portions of the Site the user visits.

-• CDS may use personal information as otherwise permitted by the CCPA.
+• CDS may use personal information as otherwise set forth in the CCPA.

 Sales of Personal Information